EpicSentry/HL2-CSGO/README.md

 # Half-Life 2 in the CSGO engine (Atleast, an attempt of doing so)

+## HELP NEEDED!
+Please see the bottom of the readme!

 This project is aimed to port HL2 to the leaked CSGO engine while keeping the benefits of the CSGO branch (such as the better lighting).<br>

 Partially used code from https://github.com/tupoy-ya/Kisak-Strike and https://github.com/nillerusr/source-engine.